-Peanut and Tomato Soup is a favourite here.
+Peanut Tomato Soup is a favourite here.
 It is quick, easy and a just a little different.
 Homemade tomato soup in about 25 minutes.

 This is not a typical tomato soup.
 Peanut butter adds a creamy and smooth.
 And the flavours here are little on the spicier side, highlighting the its sweetness just perfectly.

 I've adapted this recipe from the Best Foods Cookbook by Dana Jacobi.
 The first time I tried this recipe it was the middle of the winter where not a decent fresh tomato could be found.
 Canned tomatoes work very nicely.
 Use a good quality, organic if possible, canned tomato.
 Diced or whole does not matter.
 They will all get whizzed up in a blender anyway.

 Use a blender for this recipe